kevando/chaz-app/Roadmap.md

 ### 0.3
-This version sets in place the data structure for the MVP
+Sets in place the data structure for the MVP Integrates GA tracking

-Get the data looking how I want, then refactor it into redux
+All firebase code is refactored into Redux format Create objects for recrs

-Ask Rob what our beta onboarding should be like (assuming YC) sort list reverse chronilogical change add human from button to bold link (with human color) create a human color background
+### 0.4
-Create objects for recrs
+Address onboarding issues

-include notififications sooner than later
+  Ask Rob what our beta onboarding should be like (assuming YC) Implement color coordinated design deploy using codepush

-deploy using codepush
+Add notifications